 Private Yoga Classes | New York City | Jessica’s Yoga Studio

 Yes, we just told you to put your keywords in your title to please search engines.
 But don’t forget your most important audience – your visitors.
 Just like your milk to cereal ratio, you need to find the right balance when inserting your keywords.
 I’m not sure how good it would look if you wrote ‘Yoga Classes | Yoga Private Course | Yoga Instructor’, as a title.
 Overloading your title tags with keywords will dissuade people from clicking on your page.
 If you have additional keywords you’d like to use, then your meta description is the best place to add them.
 It’s all about compromise.

-If you had a chance to check out these 7 SEO sins, then you know that duplicate content is a big no-no. This applies to your titles well.
+Duplicate content is a big no-no. This applies to your titles well.
 If all of your title tags are the same, search engine bots may get confused and won’t know how to rank your pages.
 That’s why you absolutely must write unique titles for each of your pages.
-Hopefully, you’ve understood by now, a title can really make or break your website’s SEO.

-Like all things on your Wix website, you want to make it stunning.
-We’ve already mentioned the format but we want to give you some more tips on how to beautify your title.
+We’ve already mentioned the format for title tags but we want to give you some more tips on how to beautify your title.
 For pages, make sure it’s aesthetically pleasing by using capital letters where necessary and watch out for typos.
-Nobody likes clumsiness.
 As for blog post titles, you want to make your titles are as catchy and clickable as possible.
 You can do this by adding adjectives and numbers to captivate readers.
-Check out this research about most shared blog titles to get inspired.
-When writing both types of page titles, it’s a good idea to add your brand name at the end.
-This will help you look like a boss on the SERP.
+When writing both types of page titles, it’s can also be a good idea to add your brand name at the end.

 By Ruth Eschenheimer